Ariel (Y6)

 Science

-Music- we will be focusing on the song Happy by Pharrell Williams.
-We will listen to and appraise the song and compare it to others.
-We will also learn to sing the song and accompany it with a range of musical instruments.
-We will then learn about Jazz which will be focused around two tunes: Bacharach Anorak and Meet The Blues.
+This term our learning is focused around a song from Benjamin Britten’s Friday Afternoons: A New Year Carol and also You’ve Got A Friend and other songs by Carole King.
+We will listen to and appraise the songs and compare them to others and also learn about the interrelated dimensions of music.
+We will learn to sing the songs , accompany them with a range of musical instruments and perform them.
 We will also have regular sessions with Tees Valley Music Service and learn how to play the Ukulele.

-Computing - We will use Purple Mash to support our learning and look more closely at Online safety, coding and spreadsheets.
+We will use Purple Mash to support our learning and look more at coding and spreadsheets, blogging and computer networks.

-French - We will review our learning from Y3-Y5 and learn including greetings, colours, family, animals, sports and weather.
+We will continue to review our learning from Y3-Y5 and learn including greetings, colours, family, animals, sports and weather.

 Rights Respecting School